 - 5 Tablespoons garlic butter

-Divide the grass fed beef into 8 equal portions for sliders, or 4 equal portions for larger burgers.
+- Divide the ground beef into 4 equal portions for larger burgers.
 Press a small well the middle of each burger to help the meat cook more evenly and not swell up in the middle during grilling.
 Season on both sides with the garlic salt and black pepper.

 - Preheat your grill to High (around 450-500 degrees F).